-The Municipal Court has jurisdiction over persons between 12 and 17 years of age.
+The Municipal Court has jurisdiction over persons ages 12 and older.
 Juveniles have the same rights as adults with respect to pleas.
 They also have a right to a private (closed) hearing.
 A forfeiture may be entered against a juvenile found guilty of a traffic or non-traffic ordinance violation.
 If the juvenile is found guilty of a traffic violation and fails to pay the forfeiture, his/her driver's license may be suspended for up to one year.
 If the juvenile is found guilty of a non-traffic ordinance violation, a forfeiture will be imposed.
 If the juvenile fails to perform the community service or to pay the forfeiture, his/her license may be suspended for up to one year.
 If the offense is alcohol related, the driver's license of the defendant may also be suspended.

 It is the prosecutor (City Attorney) who bears the burden of proving the case against each defendant by clear, convincing, and satisfactory evidence.

 The prosecution will produce its witnesses to testify as to the facts and circumstances surrounding your case.
 You or your lawyer will be permitted to cross-examine each witness.
 When the prosecution has completed its case, you and your witnesses will be given the opportunity to testify and will be subjected to cross-examination by the prosecution.